HYPERTEGRITY-AG/OpenSim/README.md

 We are almost ready to send our first message....but what's the use of empty messages without any content?
 They will probably get tagged "Return to Sender".
 After a short discussion on how to set up your payload, we will send our first message - I promise!
 * **--type _name_** \
-[NGSI-V2 only] Type will be stored within the payload and (if set) is the unique identifier (together with the id) of an entity within Orion Context Broker.
+[NGSI-V2 and NGSI-LD only] Type will be stored within the payload and (if set) is the unique identifier (together with the id) of an entity within Orion Context Broker.
 That means: You can have the same _id_ with different _types_:
   ```json
   {
     "id":"1",